brucemack/tt07-sb-mixer/docs/math.md

 some component of the LO signal to leak into the mixer output.
 In this situation it's legit to use the term "leak."

 The benefit of this circuit can be seen by examining a simulated output of the simple mixer circuit.
-These traces were produced using a circuit created using Sky130 devices and NGSPICE.
+These traces were produced using a circuit created using Sky130 technology models and NGSPICE.

 Here we plot the tail output voltages.
 The left tail is red and the right tail is blue.
 The green marks along the top indicate the LO clock frequency.
 As you can see in this picture: unlike the single balanced picture above, there is no LO-driven square